Omr-Korkmaz/frontend-qa-github/README.md

 - **Summary Tile**:
   Key metrics including:
-  - Total number of repositories.
+  - Total number of this year repositories.
   - Number of followers.
   - Number of users the account is following.